 (c) First \$50,000 of net value is exempt.
+Where the net value exceeds \$50,000, the royalty otherwise payable is reduced by \$10,000.

-The current royalty rate for all alumina produced in Western Australia of 1.65% was originally determined for Alcoa in 1987 and in 1991 for Worsley, and was intended to be equivalent to the 7.5% royalty rate for bauxite (from which alumina is extracted but which is not currently exported as such from Western Australia), set under the Mining Act 1978.
+The current royalty rate for all alumina produced in Western Australia of 1.65% was originally determined for Alcoa in 1987 and in 1991 for Worsley, and was intended to be equivalent to the 7.5% royalty rate for bauxite (from which alumina is extracted), set under the Mining Act 1978.

 The Alumina Refinery Agreement Act 1961 (which covers Alcoa) and the Alumina Refinery (Worsley) Agreement Act 1973 each include a seven year review clause ostensibly intended to ensure that the royalty rate for alumina remains consistent with the 7.5% royalty rate for bauxite.
-Reviews were last completed in 2012 and 2009 (respectively), with no change to the royalty rate recommended at that time.
+Reviews were last completed in 2009 and 2012 (respectively), with no change to the royalty rate recommended at that time.